joef12345/DUO-Log-Analyzer/README.md

 11. Create a windows task to run the program every 5 minutes.
 More often than 5 minutes will cause DUO API rate limiting.
 Have the task execute `duo log analyzer.exe -run` Make sure the scheduled task runs as the same user that configured the GUI since the application settings are stored per user.
 12. For testing, you can run `duo log analyzer.exe -run -last7days` to pull the logs from the last 7 days.
 In `-run` mode, the program will pull all the logs since the last time the program was executed.
 13. If you have any problems or suggestions, please visit the discussions page here: https://github.com/joef12345/Duo-Log-Analyzer/discussions or report problems here: https://github.com/joef12345/Duo-Log-Analyzer/issues

+## Upgrading From Previous Release
+- Simply extract the zip file in the same directory as your previous installation and overwrite all files.
+Your configuration will be automatically upgraded to the new version.
+- Run the program in `-setup` mode to make take advantage of any new features.

+## Checking Than One DUO Instance
+- Create a folder for each instance and run the program in `-setup` mode to create a different configuration for each DUO instance.
+- Configure task scheduler to run both executables in `-run` mode.